-Up to 15 points will be awarded based on (1) the submission of a project labor agreement (PLA); (2) a demonstrated history of compliance with federal labor laws; and (3) demonstrated commitments to future compliance with federal labor laws.
+Up to 15 points will be awarded based on (1) the submission of a project labor agreement (PLA) that is compliant with federal labor and employment laws; (2) no prior violations of compliance with federal labor laws; and (3) demonstrated commitments to future compliance with federal labor laws.
+New entrants with no prior record of compliance will receive full points on (2).
 See table 9 for Fair Labor practices scoring criteria and Req 2.7.1 for specific information that subgrantees will be required to provide and how the state will evaluate the information.
 Additionally, see Req 2.7.2 for labor standards that the state will make mandatory.